The Best Home Barista Espresso Machine & Grinder Setups

 The Barista Touch is the really imaginatively named touch screen version of the Barista Pro, however it’s not actually about the touch screen.

-With the touch you swipe through a pretty range of colour images of coffees to select what you’re in the mood for, and you have to deal with the coffee side of things manually, nevertheless when it comes to the milk side, you basically put your milk jug down, and the machine steams the milk for you to your specified texture and temperature, allowing you to then work on your latte art.
+With the touch you swipe through a pretty range of colour images of coffees to select what you’re in the mood for, and you have to deal with the coffee side of things manually, but when it comes to the milk side, you just put your milk jug down, and the machine steams the milk for you to your specified texture and temperature, allowing you to then work on your latte art.

 Single Boiler & Thermoblock Machines